Elen-tesfai/cd-cintel-07-tdash/README.md

 ```bash
 python app.py
 ```
-This will launch a local server.
-To view the dashboard, open the browser and navigate to the provided local address (typically http://127.0.0.1:8000/).

 ## Run Locally - Initial Setup (VS Code Instructions)
 If using VS Code, follow these steps for an initial setup: